The

 my mission.
 Aharon stopped it with the power of the ketoret.

-The Ketoret was also an intrinsic part of the Mishkan (the Tabernacle in the wilderness), since it is the proper thing to place incense in the King’s Palace, prior to his entry, all the more so, HaShem.
-Indeed, on a number of occasions in the desert, it was through the Ketoret that the Shechinah rested in Israel.
+The ketoret was also an intrinsic part of the Mishkan,[15] since it is the proper thing to place incense in the King’s Palace, prior to his entry, all the more so, HaShem.
+Indeed, on a number of occasions in the desert, it was through the ketoret that the Shechinah rested in Israel.

-into it.
-Then take it quickly to the congregation and atone for them, for wrath
+from the altar into it.
+Then take it quickly to the congregation and atone for

-has gone forth from the Lord, and the plague has
+them, for wrath has gone forth from the Lord, and the plague

 Our

-Hadassah which means myrtle, while Mordechai is comprised of ‘mar dachia’,
+was also named Hadassah which means myrtle, while Mordechai is comprised

-cried aloud in the midst of the city.
-Through his
+as incense, cried aloud in the midst of the city.

 living’ much as Aaron used the incense to stay the plague